 - Shearing.
 Hard braking can also cause an injury known as shearing.
 This is when the brain is dragged along the rough inner surface of the skull while the car comes to a stop.
 As the brain shears against the skull, nerve fibers and blood vessels may become torn, causing bleeding and neurological damage.

 - Recovering.
 It is common for brain injury victims to suffer secondary injuries after the trauma from the accident has occurred.
 For instance, a bleed beneath the skull can place increased pressure on the brain tissue, increasing the risk of brain damage.
 A patient may need a “window” opened in the skull to reduce intracranial pressure, but this process in turn puts him at risk of serious infection.

 In many cases, car accident victims are unable to pursue a case against the at-fault drivers because they need to rest and recover from their injuries.
-If you are a family member of a brain injury victim, click the link on this page to read our FREE e-book, Brain Injury Survivor's Guide, or click the live chat link below to find out how we can help your relative get justice.
+If you are a family member of a brain injury victim you need to speak with an expereinced brain injury attorney as soon as possible.
+Contact us online or call us directly at 816.471.5111 to schedule your free, no-obligation consultation.